AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-adobe-analytics.md

 Refer to this page (link TBD) to learn how to create the Analytics IMS configuration.

-After performing the steps from the [Creating the Adobe Analytics Configuration](#configuration-parameters) section the fields present in the Adobe Analytics Configuration window are as follows :
+After performing the steps in the [Creating the Adobe Analytics Configuration](#configuration-parameters) section the fields present in the configuration window are as follows :

 ![Configuration Parameters](assets/properties_field2.png "Configuration Parameters")